codesandtags/codesandtags/README.md

 ## 😎 About me

-I'm Edwin Torres, a human passionate by learning new stuffs, recently I am an enthusiast about "ultralearning", help others and I'm in love by the Web Development, visual & cool  stuffs, and soon Machine Learning.
-My biggest purpose in life is, `to generate an impact to the society and world by helping people in the things that I am really good`, that's why I keep continue learning day and night, to be a better person, software engineer and professional.
+I'm Edwin Torres, a human and lifelong learner.
+I am also an enthusiast about "ultralearning" which is about to find the best way to optimize the inputs in our mind.
+I love help/mentor people and I feel a trully interest by Web Development, Software Architecture and recently the AI wave.
+My biggest purpose in life is, `to generate an impact to the society and world by helping people in the things that I am really good`.

 ## 🤔 What you will find here?

-Hhere I have lots of Proof of Concepts, projects I've done as personal interest or courses, documentation and the all ideas what I like to share with the world.
+I have lots of side projects, Proof of Concepts, and documentation that I would like to share with the world.

 📫 Feel free to contact me at codesandtags@gmail.com